 PhpStorm provides a full range of facilities for debugging your source code:

-Breakpoints in PHP .
+Breakpoints in PHP.

 Multiple simultaneous debugging sessions.

-Customizable breakpoint properties: conditions, pass count, etc.
+Customizable breakpoint properties: conditions, pass count, and so on.

 Runtime evaluation of expressions.